cdpierse/transformers-interpret/CONTRIBUTING.md

 ## 📜 <a name="coc"></a> Code of Conduct

-As contributors and maintainers of the Transformers Interpret, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.
+As contributors and maintainers of Transformers Interpret, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.

 Communication within our community must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.